Setting up CodeGuard – Site

 Once successful, you will be redirected to the Capture Your Code page, where you need to do the following:

-- Select your root directory: Choose one of the directories listed as your website's root directory or FTP/SFTP path.
+- Select your root directory: Choose one of the listed directories as your website's root directory or an FTP/SFTP path.
 This should be the root folder for your website's content.

 - Select website content: Choose which files and folders to include or exclude from your backups.